nicholas-yjtang/interview/cloud/jupyterhub1/README.md

 # Protype

-We create a prototype, but instead of using Azure Directory Services, we will simulate this via our own created OpenLDAP docker image.
-We will also use our own kubernetes cluster (via KVM) instead of Azure AKS.
+We create a prototype, but instead of using Azure Directory Services, we will simulate this via our own created OpenLDAP docker image (on premise).
+We will also use our own kubernetes cluster (on premise via KVM) instead of Azure AKS.

 ![Architecture Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/nicholas-yjtang/interview/main/cloud/jupyterhub1/diagrams/architecture_kvm_openldap.puml)